autocorr/pychess-variants/static/docs/gethenian.md

 ![Minister movement](/static/images/CVariantsGuide/Gethenian_minister_movement.png)

-The *Light* and *Dark Minister's* move and capture the same was as the Gold and Silver Generals in Shogi.
+The *Light* and *Dark Minister's* move and capture the same way as the Gold and Silver Generals in Shogi.

 ![Bishop and Rook movements](/static/images/CVariantsGuide/Gethenian_bishop_rook_movement.png)